Obama: Syrians' blood on hands of Assad and Russia

 - "We have seen a deliberate strategy of surrounding, besieging and starving innocent civilians," Obama said

-- Obama: "The Assad regime can not slaughter its way to legitimacy"
+- Obama: "The Assad regime cannot slaughter its way to legitimacy"

-Washington (CNN)President Barack Obama harshly accused the Syrian regime, along with Moscow and Tehran, with slaughtering civilians in Aleppo.
+Washington (CNN)President Barack Obama on Friday harshly accused the Syrian regime, along with Moscow and Tehran, of slaughtering civilians in Aleppo.

 "We have seen a deliberate strategy of surrounding, besieging and starving innocent civilians," Obama said during a year-end news conference.